Multi-Agent Reinforcement Learning for Multi-Cell Spectrum and Power Allocation: Simulation Results and Analysis

-We also investigate the robustness of the MARL method when trained and tested under mismatched traffic conditions.
-We characterize the performance as ``unstable'' if the queue lengths are observed to generally increase persistently.
-Conversely, the performance is deemed ``good'' if it demonstrates satisfactory QoS performance when compared to the benchmark.
-The term ``mixed'' is used to describe a mixture of both ``good'' and ``unstable'' performance amongst the agents.
+We examined the robustness of the MARL method when trained and tested under different traffic conditions.
+Performance is considered ``unstable'' if queue lengths persistently increase over time, ``good'' if it shows satisfactory QoS compared to the benchmark, and ``mixed'' if there is a combination of ``good'' and ``unstable'' results among the agents.